-When you choose University of Missouri Health Care, our team can help you get the latest, most promising health care treatments.
+When you choose University of Missouri Health Care, our team can provide you with the most advanced, personalized treatments.
 Because we’re an academic health center, our doctors and researchers know about the newest treatment advances and offer clinical trials to patients.

 At MU Health Care, you’ll get help from a care team that knows about the discoveries that can make a difference in your quality of life.
 It’s comforting to know that you have the region’s most experienced team by your side.

 What are the warning signs of Alzheimer’s disease?

 Each individual may experience symptoms differently, but the Alzheimer's Association has suggested looking for these 10 warning signs: